What a Russian Smile Means - Issue 61: Coordinates - Nautilus

 The deeper problem was that smiling almost constantly was at the core of her duties as a teller.
 “The expectation was, you have to smile eight hours a day,” Sofiya tells me.
 As she smiled at one customer after another, she would wince inwardly at how silly it felt.
 There was no reason to smile at her clients, she thought, since there was nothing particularly funny or heartwarming about their interactions.
 And her face hurt.

 Sofiya’s experience alone doesn’t prove the stereotype that Russians are relatively cold and brusque.
 But there is data on the topic.
-Maria Arapova, a professor of Russian language and cross-cultural studies at Lomonosov Moscow State University, examined how Russians and Americans smile as part of her Ph.D. dissertation, “The Phenomenon of a Smile in Russian, British and American Cultures.”
+Maria Arapova, a professor of Russian language and cross-cultural studies at Lomonosov Moscow State University, examined how Russians and Americans smile as part of her Ph.D. dissertation, “The Phenomenon of the Smile in Russian, British and American Cultures.”
 She undertook the project, as she explained to me on the phone from Moscow, in the middle of a divorce.
 She had been struggling emotionally and wanted to study the cultural concept of suffering, which she saw as being at the core of the Russian soul.
 But her adviser suggested Arapova might be happier spending several years thinking and writing about smiling instead.

-In 2006, Arapova sent a questionnaire to 130 university students from Russia, the U.S., and the United Kingdom.
+In 2006, Arapova sent a questionnaire to 130 university students from Russia, the U.S., Germany, and the United Kingdom.
 The first question, whose English-language version contained a charming translation error, read:

 You have an eye contact with a stranger in a public place: at the bus stop, near an elevator, in transport.
 You would: